i-am-Els/MangaReader/README.md

 ### First Major Personal Python Project.

-Birth through my curiosity about how GUI applications are made and a longing for a free desktop application to read manhua files offline, I researched, planned, designed and developed a manga/**manhua**/manhwa reading desktop application.
+Birthed through my curiosity about how GUI applications are made and a longing for a free desktop application to read manhua files offline, I researched, planned, designed and developed a manga/**manhua**/manhwa reading desktop application.

+![ManhuaReaderLogo][resources/logo/mrlogoRound.png]

 It was implemented purely in `Python` and `PyQt6`.